 I was sitting outside Starbucks with the dogs, having a breakfast sandwich and an Americano.
 This car pulls in and out steps a woman who looks back at her car and says, "I took up two spaces." (pause) "I'd better hurry!"
 Normally, this time of the morning, the lot is full.
 Fortunately, the extra space wasn't needed while she was inside.
 Maybe she just needed extra room to get back into her car.
 Her hands were full of drinks - she needed a place to set something down so she could get to her keys.

 You may have done this - set your drink on top of your car while you got your keys out.
 You then got in the car, started it up and drove off.
 Oops, there goes the drink.
 Shoot.
 Not uncommon - many of us have done it.

 There are cup holders all over the interior of cars - we love the convenience of being able to set our drink down.
 But we need one outside the car.
-To hold our stuff while we get settled inside the car.
-It can be a cup holder that folds up out of the way while driving.
+To hold our stuff while we move to the inside of the car.

-I bought a fold-up cup holder online to test it out on my car.
-This particular cup holder can be used with the arms up or down, although there doesn't need to be much support since its used for such a short time.
-The trial run is working great.
+I searched online and bought a fold-up cup holder to use and test on my car.
+The trial run worked great.
 So much easier.
-I may still forget the cup and drive off, but I'm less likely to do that since the cup is more obvious as I get in the car.
+I may still forget the cup and drive off, but I'm less likely to do that since the cup is more obvious as I get into the car.

 You can even see the cup in the side mirror, in case you forgot to get it before you got in the car.